brandtkeller/personal-blog/content/posts/open-source/open-source-blog.md

 We live in a world where information is not freely available to all.
 There are those without access for which there is still a long journey ahead.
 But there are those who are censored from access to both the production and consumption of information that goes against the very philosophy that myself and others hold true - `A free and secure world`.

 ## Portability
-Part of the experiment that interests me and will be very difficult to understand is how to potentially overcome those hurdles but also pave the way for others to explore a means of producing content.
+Part of the experiment that interests me, and will be very difficult to understand, is how to potentially overcome those hurdles but also pave the way for others to explore a means of producing content.

 This whole repository is portable in nature - should someone come across it - they can clone and run it on their local machine.
 Maybe you don't have a local machine but more of a shared resource - it can go there too.
 Need it in the airgap? package and deploy it there no-problem.